 Moving down the pathway: Consume, collaborate, and create

 Red Hat Consulting used its Pathway to Open Source Enablement consulting methodology to review the five Accenture Software offerings.
-The Pathway has three main components consume, collaborate, and create.
-For Accenture Software, Red Hat Consulting focused primarily on the consume and collaborate components, which respectively ensure that organizations have effective policies and strategies for consuming open source technologies and utilize best practices for collaborating across projects.
+The Pathway has three main components: consume, collaborate, and create.
+For Accenture Software, Red Hat Consulting focused primarily on the consume and collaborate components, which respectively ensure that organizations have effective policies and strategies for using open source technologies and utilizing best practices for collaborating across projects.

 "We wanted to see the big picture of what we had, consolidate what we could, and put some open source processes in place to improve our cohesiveness as a company," said Tourné.

 Since the five software teams were located in multiple locations, the assessment was completed via teleconference and video conference interviews.
 Additional information was gathered through online surveys.

 "Using the Pathway to Open Source Enablement consulting engagement with Red Hat, we surveyed each of the five software teams," said Tourné.
 "In part, we were interested in reassessing what open source components already existed in our technology landscape.
 We also went through all the organizational concerns associated with open source, which included licensing, the sharing of open source contributions with the respective communities, the legal implications of large open source implementations, and related issues."

 The additional goal was to arrive at a set of consistent, supported open source components that could be used by all the Accenture Software teams.

 "This will help strengthen expertise among Accenture Software resources and provide a knowledge pool that can be internally leveraged as needed," said Tourné.

 Accenture Software's new challenge: Improving on excellence